delta-mohit/Ivy-Homes-Assignment/README.md

 ### API Overview
 The autocomplete API has three versions:
 - **V1:** Supports only alphabetic queries.
 Allows a maximum of 100 requests per minute.
 API Respose will be an result array of 0<=length<=10.
-- **V2:** Supports alphanumeric queries with the first two characters as digits (0-9).
+- **V2:** Supports alphanumeric queries with the first two characters must be digits (0-9).
 Allows a maximum of 70 words per minute, with a reset time of 60 seconds.
 API Respose will be an result array of 0<=length<=12.
 - **V3:** Supports alphanumeric queries along with special characters (" ", "+", ".", "-").
 Allows a maximum of 50 words per minute, with a reset time of 60 seconds.
 API Respose will be an result array of 0<=length<=15.

 ### Recursive Data Extraction
 - The script recursively fetches all possible words using depth-first search (DFS).
 - Each API call increments `requestCount` to track the number of requests made.
 - Responses with fewer than the maximum allowed words indicate the end of a branch.
+For eg : for V1, if I get 9 (<10) responses for a particular prefix then it means we need to backtrack and try new combination instead of going forward.
+Please refer the code to understand this.

 ### Rate Limiting Handling
+Formula of Delay (between each request) to handle rate limit = (60 ÷ maximum request per minute) × 1000 ms.
 - **V1:** Allows 100 requests per minute.
 A `600ms` delay is introduced to avoid rate limits.
-- **V2:** Allows 70 words per minute.
-Implements a delay based on request count to manage rate limits.
+- **V2:** Allows 50 requests per minute.
+Implements a delay of `1200ms` between each request.
-- **V3:** Allows 50 words per minute.
-Implements stricter rate limit handling with a longer delay.
+- **V3:** Allows 80 requests per minute.
+An delay of `1334ms` is applied to handle rate limit.
-- If a `429` (Too Many Requests) error occurs, the script waits before retrying based on the API version constraints.
+- If a `429` (Too Many Requests) error occurs, the script waits `62` seconds before retrying.
-- Other errors trigger a retry with a delay to handle temporary failures.
+- Other errors trigger a retry with a delay of `30` seconds to handle temporary failures like network failure, etc.

 ### File Storage
-- Extracted words are stored in `words.txt`.
+- Extracted words are stored in `.txt` file.
 - Each word is appended to the file to ensure progress is saved.

 ### Logging